 We’re big fans of baking our meatballs (rather than frying) because that way they get nice, plump, and juicy without heaps of oil.
-But just to double make sure that they don’t disappoint, we’re coating them in a sweet hoisin glaze and adding snow peas on the side for crispness and crunch.
+But just to double make sure that they don’t disappoint, we’re coating them in a sweet hoisin glaze and adding green beans for crispness and crunch.
 One bite and you’ll be hooked on this combination of Asian-inspired flavors.

 Hoisin Sauce(ContainsWheat, Soy)

 Adjust rack to middle position and preheat oven to 450 degrees.
 Lightly oil a baking sheet.
 Wash and dry all produce.
 Peel and mince ginger until you have ½ TBSP (1 TBSP for 4 servings).
 Trim and thinly slice scallions, separating whites from greens; mince whites.